Booker endorses Biden, says he’ll ‘restore honor’ to office | Federal News Network

 Booker ended his own presidential bid in January, pledging to do “everything in my power to elect the eventual Democratic nominee for president.”

+“The answer to hatred & division is to reignite our spirit of common purpose,” Booker tweeted.

+Booker planned to appear with Biden in Detroit and Flint, Michigan later Monday, according to a Biden aide.

-Booker’s decision follows recent Biden endorsements by several failed Democratic presidential candidates, including Sen. Kamala Harris of California and former Massachusetts Gov. Deval Patrick.
+His decision follows recent Biden endorsements by several failed Democratic presidential candidates, including Sen. Kamala Harris of California and former Massachusetts Gov. Deval Patrick.
+Former Biden rivals Amy Klobuchar, Pete Buttigieg, Beto O’Rourke, Mike Bloomberg, Tim Ryan and John Delaney have also endorsed him.

+Vermont Sen. Bernie Sanders has been endorsed by Marianne Williamson and Bill de Blasio.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.